killianobrien/app-cryp2526/slides/app-cryp-06.md

 * Various key lengths allowed, 16, 24 or 32 bytes.
 Ciphers referred to as AES-128, AES-192 or AES-256, depending on how many bits used in key.
 * Throughout encryption (and decryption) the message block is maintained as a $4 \times 4$ array of bytes.
 This is referred to as the **state**.
 * First four bytes form the first column, next four bytes the second column, and so on.
 * An initial transformation of the state is followed by $N$ rounds.
-Where $N$ depends on the ley length used.
+Where $N$ depends on the key length used.
     - $N=10$ for 128 bit key.
     - $N=12$ for 192 bit key.
     - $N=14$ for 256 bit key.
-* The key passes through a *key explansion* transformation to provide $N+1$ sub-keys to be used in the initial transformation and $N$ rounds.
+* The key passes through a *key expansion* transformation to provide $N+1$ sub-keys to be used in the initial transformation and $N$ rounds.
 * Each sub-key consists for four 4-byte **words**, which form the columns of the **round key matrix**.

 ## AES detail